mariusgreuel/hidrcjoy/README.md

 ### Pro Micro (ATmega32U4)

 The most recent board was a SparkFun Pro Micro clone based on an ATmega32U4.
-The ATmega32U4 has native USB support, and I used the LUFA USB framework to access it.
+The Pro Micro is an Arduino Leonarda compatible board that has native USB support.
+I used the LUFA USB framework to access it.

 Connect the PPM signal to pin 4 (PD4), and the R/C transmitter ground to the board ground pin.
 The LED is the built-in RX LED on port PB0.

+If you want to use a SRXL receiver, connect GND, VCC, and the SRXL signal of the receiver (B/D output) to pin 0 (PD2/RXI).

 ## Building the software